WilliamBonvini/PolimiNotes/Autonomous_Agents_and_Multiagent_Systems/notes[AAaMS].md

 Kind of knowledge you have to use in both:
 you need to know a model of the environment and a model of how your actions change the environment.

-For single agents this is difficult because the space in which you have to look for your plan grow exponentially with the number of steps of the plan $\to$ the problem of planning is hard for single agents.
+For single agents this is difficult because the space in which you have to look for your plan grows exponentially with the number of steps of the plan $\to$ the problem of planning is hard for single agents.

 ### Multi agent planning